Dependency Injection

 BindInaccesible(object instance)

 informs the container that the instance is a client but not a service.
-Or that the fields of the instance should be injected but there is no need to create a key for it.
+This means the instance's fields will be injected, but it won’t be exposed as a service or associated with a key.

-- If you want an object to have its fields injected but don't want to expose it.
+- When you want an object to have its fields injected but do not need to expose it as a service.

-- If you want multiple objects of the same type to have their fields injected.
+- When you need multiple objects of the same type to have their fields injected.

-- If you want elements of a dynamic collection binding to have their fields injected.
+- When you want elements of a dynamic collection binding to have their fields injected.

 using AlchemyBow.Core.IoC;